- Energy-efficient living

 Much of the food wastage in our kitchens comes from simply buying too much or inadequate planning.
 To reduce the amount you throw away:

-- Carefully check what's in your fridge before shopping and plan your next meals around what needs to be eaten.
-Put things in the freezer if you aren't able to eat them soon.
+- Check what’s in your fridge before going shopping, and plan your next meals around what needs to be eaten.
+Put things in the freezer if you aren’t able to eat them soon.